From Screen to Machine

 Much of the cost of the higher end, CNC capable software packages are due to the fact that they try to do everything, including the nesting, G-code, and toolpath creation for the CNC that you’re going to use.
 This drives up the cost because there are literally thousands of machines on the market and it’s an expensive proposition to support that many machines.
 CabWriter’s philosophy is to do what we do best, fast and easy cabinet modeling, and let others do what they do best getting you from screen to machine in the fastest, most cost effective way.

 Fortunately, CabWriter CNC provides a flexible method to integrate with your favorite Computer-Aided-Manufacturing (CAM) software which reads in the parts generated by CabWriter and creates the information necessary to drive your particular CNC.
 There are a number of great CAM software packages on the market, but only a few that are affordable, and capable.
 CabWriter facilitates the use of CAM software by exporting cabinet parts as a DXF file, which is a universal CAD file format describing a part’s geometry supported by nearly every software package currently on the market.
 One DXF file is created with all the parts for each material type and thickness, export each part in it’s own DXF file, or export a DXF file for each optimized sheet.

-Another reason to own a CNC is because it gives you the flexibility to only drill holes where you need them.
-CabWriter CNC also enables selective hole drilling for hinge plates, drawer slides, and shelf pin holes.
-As shown on the right, by choosing the appropriate parameters, you drill just the holes you need, where you need them, with the correct depth, diameter, and placement.
-The hole geometry will be exported in the DXF file on it’s own layer ready for it’s tool path.
+One advantage of owning a CNC is because it gives you the flexibility to only drill holes where you need them.
+CabWriter Pro enables selective hole drilling for hinge plates, drawer slides, and shelf pin holes.
+By choosing the appropriate parameters, as shown on the right, you drill just the holes you need, where you need them, with the correct depth, diameter, and placement.
+With CabWriter CNC, the hole geometry will be exported to the DXF file on it’s own layer ready for tool path creation.